 - milk for egg wash

-Turn out the dough onto. a well-floured board and roll it into a ball.
+Turn out the dough onto a well-floured board and roll it into a ball.
 Cut the dough into quarters.
-(For uniformity, I like to use a scale so that each quarter weighs the same) A scale is such a useful kitchen tool.
-I like this kitchen scale that’s priced under $10.
+For uniformity, I like to use a scale so that each quarter weighs the same.
+An inexpensive kitchen scale is such a useful kitchen tool!

 Flatten each ball into a disk.
 Wrap well in plastic and refrigerate for an hour.
-At this point, you can freeze the dough.
+At this point, you could freeze some of the dough if you want.

-Spread each circle of dough with 1/4 of the jam (about 2 Tablespoons) with a pastry brush.
+Spread each circle of dough with 1/4 of the jam (about 2 tablespoons) using a pastry brush.

-Combine the remaining 3 Tablespoons sugar and 1 teaspoon of cinnamon in a small bowl.
-Make the egg wash by beating 1 Tablespoon milk with the egg.
+Combine the remaining 3 tablespoons of sugar and 1 teaspoon of cinnamon in a small bowl.
+Make the egg wash by beating 1 tablespoon of milk with the egg.

-Brush each cookie with the egg wash.
-Sprinkle with cinnamon sugar.
+Brush each cookie with the egg wash, and sprinkle them with cinnamon sugar.

 Bake for 15 to 20 minutes, or until lightly golden brown.
 Remove to wire racks and let cool.